daddesa/cses-tracker/README.md

 * **Kinematic Propagation:** Uses `satellite.js` to compute geodetic coordinates (latitude, longitude, altitude) and velocity at a 1 Hz refresh rate.

-* **Geomagnetic Approximation:** Implements a dipole magnetic field model to estimate the local magnetic intensity ($nT$) based on the current coordinates and altitude of the spacecraft.

 ### Environment & Network Mapping